3 years full-time (plus optional placement year)

-This degree combines the expertise of the York Management School and the Department of Mathematics, giving you access to world-class academics at the cutting edge of research in their fields.
+This degree combines the expertise of the School for Business and Society and the Department of Mathematics, giving you access to world-class academics at the cutting edge of research in their fields.

 You'll sharpen your mathematical skills and statistical reasoning, using advanced calculus, algebra, probability and statistics.
 In parallel you'll study economics, finance and accounting, developing your understanding of the wider context of actuarial work.